AFS button courtesy of Margaret Dickens

 On this day, the Waitrose supermarket was destroyed by a huge blaze and explosion.
 Over 100 firefighters attended and ten fire engines and two ladder platforms were used to get the fire under control.
 Four firefighters suffered minor injuries.
 No customers or staff were hurt.

-For more pictures and a progress update see our
+For more pictures and reports our

 special feature.